ecleipteon/JMSUM/README.md

 # JMSUM
 JMSUM is a script which extracts summaries given a set of .JLT data from Apache JMeter.

-I Wrote this script to summarize various data proventing from automated executions of Apache JMeter.
-The alternative was manually read each file and manually copy values on matlab.
+I Wrote this script to summarize data coming out from automated executions of Apache JMeter.
+The alternative was manually read each JLT test file and manually copy values on matlab.

 This is the very first time I wrote something in Python and I did it in a couple of hours (yes this is an excuse because the code actually sucks even if it works, at least).